 - 4. Find the multiplicative inverse of 25 modulo 43 (a number between 0 and 42, which when multiplied by 25 gives the result 1 modulo 43).
 Note that you can find out about the function for computing the Extended Euclidean Algorithm by typing ?igcdex. - 5.
-Switch your worksheet to Text mode, instead of Math mode, just above your worksheet.
+(Skip this problem for now and come back to it later if there is time.)
+Switch your worksheet to Text mode (but keep Maple Input), instead of Math mode, just above your worksheet.
 Then to exponentiate modulo 1083, try typing

-'''

 3&^10293846675 mod 1083;

-'''

 Next, try removing the & from this statement.
-Also try 25 mod 1083; Try to figure out why there is a difference with the large exponent.
+(If your computer stops responding well, try typing top in a terminal window and killing the job which is taking almost all of your CPU cycles.)
+Also try 35 mod 1083; Try to figure out why there is a difference with the large exponent.